final-form/final-form/README.md

 ## Getting Started

-🏁 Final Form works on subscriptions to updates based on the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
+🏁 Final Form works on subscriptions to perform updates based on the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
 Both form and field subscribers must specify exactly which parts of the form state they want to receive updates about.